metalearning-ibrahimy/InovelPy/docs/source/usage.rst

 .. code-block:: python

-   from novelpy.utils import Embedding from novelpy.utils import create_authors_past
+   from InovelPy.utils import Embedding from InovelPy.utils import create_authors_past
-   import novelpy
+   import InovelPy

    # First step is to create a collection where each doc contains the author ID and its list of document he coauthored
    clean = create_authors_past(client_name = 'mongodb://localhost:27017',